Below are the top questions frequently asked about therapy.

 To protect your privacy as much as possible, I will be accepting in-person appointments only.
 Conversations via email and phone will be kept short and should not include any personal data about the client or the client’s situation.

-Currently, Skype does not offer business associate agreements for mental health professionals who want to use their services for telehealth purposes, leaving the possibility of a client’s private information and data getting exposed.
+Currently, Skype does not offer business associate agreements for mental health professionals who want to use their services for telehealth purposes, leaving the possibility of a client’s confidential information and data getting exposed.
 This does not comply with HIPPA regulations or The American Counseling Association’s Code of Ethics.

 Is my information kept confidential and secure?